acbsp/bonafide.guru/en/contents.rst

 (Letter to Satyahita 16.03.74)

-And Srila Prabhupada’s plan is working!
+And |SP|’s plan is working!

 Madhu Pandit prabhu has said that this program phenomenally insinuates ISKCON into people’s confidence.
-So, this program is a next step in the mission of - REVIVING ISKCON and making it in accurate accordance with Srila Prabhupadas instructions.
-And only in this way, ONLY accurately following Srila Prabhupadas instructions, we CAN “conquer whole country and world with our activities in the name of Krishna.”
+So, this program is a next step in the mission of - REVIVING ISKCON and making it in accurate accordance with
+|SP|s instructions.
+And only in this way, ONLY accurately
+following |SP|s instructions, we CAN “conquer whole country and world with our activities in the name of Krishna.”

 There has been finished the construction of the temple complex in